 - Environment (prod, staging, dev…)

-These user-generated Kubernetes labels are essential for monitoring since they are the only way you have to slice and dice your metrics and events across the different layers of your infrastructure.
+These user-generated labels are essential for monitoring since they are the only way you have to slice and dice your metrics and events across the different layers of your Kubernetes architecture.

 By default, Kubernetes also exposes basic information about pods (pod_id, pod_name, pod_namespace), containers (container_base_image, container_name), and nodes (host_id, hostname), as well as namespace, service name, and replication controller name.
 Some monitoring tools can ingest these attributes and turn them into tags so you can use them just like other custom Kubernetes labels.